yechielb2000/ride-share-simulator/README.md

 the same binaries and packages again and again.
 For the shared directory, in production I would probably make each package there as an internal package.

+### Redis SDK

+No need to say why I made it, it's pretty clear.
+I just want to declare that the reason I didn't inherited the client, and instead I pass the controllers of each entity (rides, metrics, drivers, clock) is because I think it's nicer to have one endpoint for the sdk instead of making an object for each controller.

 ### Reading from JSON

 I really wanted to generate rides without using the JSON file, but it was required by the assignment.